Illegal drug trade in Colombia: Cocaine

+Heroin

+Colombia has a long history of producing heroin, but this production has been decreasing significantly over the past several years as criminal groups have shifted their focus of production towards other drugs and other sources of trafficking.
+Most of the heroin produced in Colombia is derived from opium poppies grown in the southwestern region of the country, specifically in Nariño, which border Ecuador.
+The production process involved refining raw opium sap into morphine and then converting the morphine into heroin.
+According to the United Nation Office on Drugs and Crime (UNODC), the area of opium poppy cultivation in Colombia has decreased by 26% between 2019 and 2020, from 3,330 hectares to 2,460 hectares.
+This decline is a part of a larger regional trend, as the overall area of opium poppy cultivation in Latin America and the Caribbean decreased by 18% during the same period.
+According to UNODC, Colombia produced an estimated 1.5 metric tons of pure heroin in 2020.
+This represents a significant decrease from the peak production levels of 2016-2017, when Colombia was estimated to produce up to 9 metric tons of heroin.

 Cocaine production

 Between 1993 and 1999 Colombia became the main global producer of raw coca, as well as of refined cocaine, and one of the major exporters of heroin.

 The value of the cocaine trade is assessed at $10 billion per year in U.S. dollars.
 Colombia's share of coca production is estimated at 43% of global production.

 Effects

 The effects of cocaine production range from environmental damage to effects on education, health and the country's economy.

 The environment is damaged through deforestation caused by clearing fields for plant cultivation.
 Soil erosion and chemical pollution also have effects on Colombia.
 The issues are difficult to address because of the wealth and power of drug traffickers.

 Many plantations provide prostitutes to sustain their employees.
 Sexually transmitted diseases are spread at a rapid pace and contribute to the workers' inability to heal from the flesh wounds and their incapability of survival outside of this environment.

 The few positive outcomes from the manufacturing of cocaine include temporarily providing a job for a family struggling financially and raising Colombia's GDP and standard of living.
+However, in February 2025 President Gustavo Petro stated the use of cocaine is no more serious than drinking whisky.